matt-hendrick/open-advocacy/README.md

 - `DATABASE_PROVIDER`: Database backend to use (`sqlite` or `postgres`)
 - `DATABASE_URL`: Connection string for the database
 - `AUTH_SECRET_KEY`: Secret key for JWT token generation
+- `OPENSTATES_API_KEY`: API key for OpenStates data (required for state legislature imports)
+- `DATA_DIR`: Directory containing data files (defaults to `data/`)

 See `backend/app/core/config.py` for all available configuration options.

 ## Development Status

 This project is currently in active development.
 The implementation plan in PROJECT_PLAN.md tracks completed and upcoming features.

 Currently completed:
 - ✅ Core backend and frontend implementation
 - ✅ Project and representative lookup functionality
 - ✅ Database integration with SQLite and PostgreSQL support
 - ✅ Representative lookup with geographic data integration using Nominatim/OpenStreetMap
 - ✅ Authentication, user management, and role-based access control system
+- ✅ Extensible data import system with support for multiple locations and data sources

 Planned additional work:

-- Improved bulk data management and import/export functionality via admin ui
+- Improved bulk data management and import/export functionality via admin UI
 - Better project segmentation and sharing capabilities
 - Enhanced mobile styling and user experience
 - Test coverage